SuperrMurlocc/DFA-Minimazation/README.md

 53y-
 ```

-would represent in such Mealy Automate:
+would represent such Mealy Automate:

 Q  |   |  a|  b|   |  a|  b
 :-:|:-:|:-:|:-:|:-:|:-:|:-: